demirantay/notebook/compsci/compilers/cooper-n-torczon/part-2.md

 case of an nfa.
 Thus, an nfa is at least as powerful as a dfa.
 Any nfa can be simulated by a dfa—

-- `Regular Expression to NFA:Thompson’s Construction` -- left it at this header pg 70

-- `NFA to DFA: The Subset Construction` --

-- `From Q to D` --

-- `Example` --

-- `Fixed-Point Computations` --

-- `Computing ∈-closure Offline` --
+- `Regular Expression to NFA:Thompson’s Construction` -- The first step in moving from an re to an implemented scanner must derive an nfa from the re.
+Thompson’s construction accomplishes this goal in a straightforward way.
+It has a template for building the nfa that corresponds to a single-letter re, and a transformation on nfas that models the effect of each basic re operator: concatenation, alternation, and closure.

 - `DFA to Minimal DFA: Hopcroft’s Algorithm` --